Analysers and Matchers

 desired action.

 Since the matchers are sometimes dealing with uncertain data, they make use of a weighing system to propose the "best" matches to the user.
-For example, a bank statement may include a payer's name but it is unlikely to match exactly with that in CiviCRM.
+For example, a bank statement may include a payer's name, but it is unlikely to match exactly with that in CiviCRM.
 Small deviations should be regarded as more likely to be a correct match than large ones.

-Where the matching is being done on a unique ID, then we can be confident that the correct CiviCRM record is being selected.
+Where the matching is being done on a unique ID, we can be confident that the correct CiviCRM record is being selected.
 In this case, we do not need the complexity of the probability system.

-So far, attribute names have been mostly arbitrary and have been simple names:
+So far, attribute names have been mostly arbitrary and have been simple

-fundraiser_user_name
+names: fundraiser_user_name

 .
 In fact, all these live in the btx

-btx.fundraiser_user_name
+as btx.fundraiser_user_name

 .